-- The Committee continue to oversee activities arising from Walking the Way - The Committee continues to grapple with the challenges of attracting young people in the 20 to 40 age group, but recognising that one size does not fit all - The Faith in Action Group continues to present matters of concern to Synod and gives links to websites that provide further information on issues such as social justice, racial justice, the environment and rural matters - That Group has also carried out an audit that centres on local mission and outreach in local churches - Through the Synod's Mission and Training Officer (Lindsey Brown) mission (including worship) resources are provided to churches and a range of training programmes are offered for lay preachers, elders and others.
-Amongst other activities, Lindsey also administers the Educating Ministry programme covering the training needs of serving ministers - Through the Synod's Children and Youth Development Officer (Nicola Grieves) training, advice and consultancy is provided to those working with children and young people, as well as advice and training related employment issues and safeguarding.
-Nicola also organises or helps at events for youngsters, both Synod-wide and in local churches.
-It was particularly good to see the Youth Synod and Children's Synod in March 2019 so well attended - Elders Roadshows took place across the Synod in May and June - The Loves Farm initiative (near St Neots) has been recognised as a Mission Project - A building project has started in Cambourne to which the Synod has contributed £250,000 - A new CRCW has been appointed to serve Dovercourt URC - A new Green Advocate (Jeremy Flack) has been appointed
+- The Committee continues to oversee activities arising from Walking the Way - The Faith in Action Group continues to present matters of concern to Synod and gives links to websites that provide further information on issues such as social justice, racial justice, the environment and rural matters - Through the Synod's Mission and Training Officer (Lindsey Brown) mission (including worship) resources have been provided to churches and a range of training and related on-line programmes have been provided to Elders and others - Through the Synod's Children and Youth Development Officer (Nicola Grieves) training, advice and consultancy has been provided (again on-line for most of the year) to those working with children and young people, as well as advice and training on employment issues and safeguarding.
+Nicola also organises or helps at events for youngsters, both Synod-wide and in local churches. - Since the start of the first lockdown Nicola and Lindsey (together with the Moderator until he took up a similar role with the Synod of Scotland in January 2021) have produced a weekly update for churches that contains news, material for worship and the younger members of our church family and details of training and other events - The Loves Farm initiative (near St Neots) has been recognised as a Mission Project - In October, the Synod adopted an Environment Policy, and a Working Group has been set up to work through the actions that follow from it